About this courseSkip About this course

 - Gather inputs to valuation models and for corporate finance decisions

-We will use base the course on courses we and our MIT colleagues have taught in previous years to MIT graduate students.
+We base this course on many years of courses we and our MIT colleagues have taught in previous years to MIT graduate students.

 Meet your instructors

-Pursue a Verified Certificate to highlight the knowledge and skills you gain $450.00
+Pursue a Verified Certificate to highlight the knowledge and skills you gain$450 USD

 Official and Verified

 Receive an instructor-signed certificate with the institution's logo to verify your achievement and increase your job prospects

 Add the certificate to your CV or resume, or post it directly on LinkedIn

 Give yourself an additional incentive to complete the course

 edX, a non-profit, relies on verified certificates to help fund free education for everyone globally